-- 15.3.1 In addition to the requirements of the Chapter, heaters shall meet the requirements of Section 6, Part X "Boilers, Heat Exchangers and Pressure Vessels". - 15.3.2 Oil and fuel having a flash point above 60 °C may be heated by means of electric heaters, provided the requirements of 15.3.3 and 15.3.4 are fulfilled. - 15.3.3 Electric heaters for pipelines shall be equipped with devices for temperature control, light signals for indication of operating conditions and also with light and sound signals for indication of fault conditions and inadmissible temperature rise. - 15.3.4 Electric heaters for oil and fuel heating in tanks shall be equipped with devices for temperature control of the heated medium, temperature sensors for surfaces of heating coils, low level indicators and means for disconnection of power supply to the heaters in case the upper temperature limit or the lowest permissible level is exceeded. - 15.3.5 Oil and fuel heaters shall be fitted up with devices for temperature control of the medium heated.
-Irrespective of those devices, a manually disengaged device shall be provided for deenergizing the heaters as soon as their surface temperature reaches the value at least 15 °C lower than the flash point.
+- 15.3.1 In addition to the requirements of the Chapter, heaters shall meet the requirements of Section 6, Part X "Boilers, Heat Exchangers and Pressure Vessels". - 15.3.2 Oil and fuel having a flash point above 60 °C may be heated by means of electric heaters, provided the requirements of 15.3.3 and 15.3.4 are fulfilled. - 15.3.3 Electric heaters for pipelines shall be equipped with devices for temperature control, light signals for indication of operating conditions and also with light and sound signals for indication of fault conditions and inadmissible temperature rise. - 15.3.4 Electric heaters for oil and fuel heating in tanks shall be equipped with devices for temperature control of the heated medium, low level indicators and manually disengaged devices for disconnection of power supply to the heaters in case of malfunction of devices for temperature control and if the upper temperature limit of the medium heated or the lowest permissible level are exceeded.
+An alarm system shall be provided in control posts of the heaters when means for disconnection of power supply to the heaters are activated. - 15.3.5 To ensure protection against the heated medium ignition in case of malfunction of devices for temperature control the following shall be fulfilled: - .1 irrespective of device for temperature control, a means for disconnection of power supply to the heaters shall be provided that is activated at the temperature reaching the value of at least 15 °C lower than the flash point of the heated medium; or - .2 if programmable logic controller (PLC) is used in devices for temperature control of the heated medium, a means for disconnection of power supply to the heaters shall be provided that is activated in case of malfunction detected in devices for temperature control, such as: failure in temperature sensor, failure in communication line between temperature sensor and the controller, PLC power supply system failure or PLC failure.